fo-ui/RPNR-Robust-Perception-Neural-Reshading/README.md

 # RPNR-Robust-Perception-Neural-Reshading

-## Authors
-This repository's contributors are students who volunteered their time to research the problem and design the pipeline.
-The code is continuously being updated.
-Work is done as an open source side project.

 ## *ABSTRACT*

 *Augmented Reality (AR) applications necessitates methods of inserting needed objects into scenes captured by cameras in a way that is coherent with the surroundings.*